typhdotcom/diaspora/README.md

 * `walk_sum_implies_unsatisfiable`: If a locally consistent theory T has any closed walk with non-zero walk_sum, then T is unsatisfiable. **You can detect logical paradox by walking.**
 * `satisfiable_implies_walk_sum_zero`: Conversely, satisfiable theories have zero walk_sum on all closed walks.

-This generalizes `genesis_unsatisfiable_geometric` (from Kirchhoff.lean) to a universal principle: the "3" in genesis isn't mystical—it's the sum of constraints around the triangle, and any non-zero sum suffices to guarantee unsatisfiability.
+This generalizes `genesis_unsatisfiable_geometric` (from Kirchhoff.lean) to a universal principle: the "3" in genesis is the sum of constraints around the triangle, and any non-zero sum suffices to guarantee unsatisfiability.

 **The Discrete Monodromy Theorem** completes the walk-based characterization of exactness: